awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [The fear and frustration of migrating a simple web app to serverless](https://read.acloud.guru/adventures-in-migrating-to-serverless-a63556b39042) - Post about the migration story of a Flask app to run on AWS Lambda.
 - [Building the Catalyst serverless platform at Uber](https://serverless.com/blog/shawn-burke-building-catalyst-serverless-platform-emit-2017/) - How and why Uber built their own serverless platform.
 - [Models for event-driven programming](https://serverless.com/blog/cornelia-davis-models-event-driven-programming-emit-2017/) - How programmers should (re)-think when dealing with event-driven systems.
+- [The state of serverless multi-cloud](https://serverless.com/blog/state-of-serverless-multi-cloud/) - Overview of the current status-quo about serverless computing in a multi-cloud context.

 ## Screencasts